Good Earth Farm | ![]() |

 Sweet Peppers.

 Red.
-If you really love red peppers, then Carmen (OG) is the
+If you really love red peppers, then Carmen (OG) is the pepper to pick.
+The

-pepper to pick.
-The fruits go from green to red very quickly and reliably.
+fruits go from green to red very quickly and reliably.
+Carmen is a "Bull's

-Carmen is a "Bull's Horn" type of pepper.
-It is 6-8" long and 2
+Horn" type of pepper.
+It is 6-8" long and 2 and a half inches wide,

-and a half inches wide, shaped like a bull's horn (Corno di Toro type).
+shaped like a bull's horn (Corno di Toro type).
+Johnny's Seeds won an

-Johnny's Seeds won an All-America Selection (AAS) for Carmen.
-Carmen is also
+All-America Selection (AAS) for Carmen.
+Carmen is also great for roasted red

-great for roasted red peppers.
-Carmen is a solid producer of peppers through
+peppers.
+Carmen is a solid producer of peppers through all kinds of summers.

-all kinds of summers.
-Due to the good flavor and reliable yield, it is great
+Due to the good flavor and reliable yield, it is great for home gardens as well

-for home gardens as well as commercial farms that sell directly to consumers.
+as commercial farms that sell directly to consumers.
+Also, we have Cornito

-a tapered 5? red pepper with narrow shoulders, sweet flavor and is highly
+Rosso (OG) which is a tapered 5" red pepper with narrow shoulders, sweet

-productive in the North.
-These are great for snacking or for roasting.
-Bred at
+flavor and is highly productive in the North.
+These are great for snacking or

-Johnny?s Seeds, they call it an early, sweet, smaller version of Carmen.
+for roasting.
+Bred at Johnny's Seeds, they call it an early, sweet, smaller

 Yellow.
 In the yellow pepper category, we have a

 "bull's horn" pepper and a heart shaped pepper.
-Escamillo (OG) is a
+Escamillo (OG) is a yellow Bull's Horn

-grown Escamillo in our gardens for several years and it is amazing.
-It had
+in our gardens for several years and it is amazing.
+It had loads of fruit that

-loads of fruit that are 6" long and 2" wide on each plant.
-Also, we
+are 6" long and 2" wide on each plant.
+Also, we are offering Aura (OG).
+Aura is

 4-5" long, tapered heart shape rather than bell-shaped.
 The fruits go from